 Employers must report the following accidents if they:

-result in death or 'major injury'.
+result in death or 'specified injuries'.

-Major injuries include:
+Specified injuries include:

-fractures, except to fingers, thumbs or toes
+- fractures, other than to fingers, thumbs and toes

 Accidents to employees are work-related if they are attributable to: